 Services will be held at Thomas F. Dalton Funeral Home located at 47 Jerusalem Ave., Hicksville, NY 11801 (Tel: 516-931-0262), reposing will be on Sunday November 24, 2019, from 7:00-9:00pm, and Monday, November 25, 2019, 2:00-4:00 PM and 7:00-9:00 PM, and funeral will be held Tuesday, November 26, 2019, at 10:30 AM at St. John’s Greek Orthodox Church, located at 77 Montauk Hwy, Blue Point, NY 11715.
 Interment Cedar Grove Cemetery Patchogue NY

-To send flowers to John Sitaras' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John Sitaras, please visit our floral store.